-As a way of helping you assess the options, Weld-Class-Solutions Ltd offer the following opinions.
+As a way of assisting in assessing the options, Weld-Class-Solutions Ltd offer the following opinions.

-The title “Responsible Welding Coordinator” (RWC) is just that and the new legislation regarding EN 1090 and the CE Marking of steel is a complex one.
-The reason for this is there are many different interpretations on the need with regard to training and competence of the appointed welding coordinator (WC).
-However, whilst demonstrating competence is essential in order that the RWC may fulfil appropriate responsibilities and duties in both an efficient and effective manner by continuous improvement to the initial Factory Production Control system that has to be set up within Fabricators.
+The main reason for this is there are many different interpretations of the technical needs with regard to both training and competence of the appointed welding coordinator (WC).
+However, whilst demonstrating competence is essential in order that the WC may fulfil appropriate responsibilities and duties, how is competence measured in both an efficient and effective manner?

-As stated, it is complex situation as we move nearer to the imminent implementation of the UKCA of product compliance as well as for those who wish to export to the EU the “old system”, but as no one really knows the true implications or what is required specifically, there is a great deal of misinformation regarding the training needs of the welding coordinator and in assessing competence, especially when it comes to the practical and technical needs of an RWC, their role and indeed, how they are assessed as being “competent”
+It is complex situation as we move nearer to the imminent implementation of the UKCA of product compliance as well as for those who wish to export to the EU the “old system”, but as no one really knows the true implications or what is required specifically, there is still a great deal of misinformation regarding the training needs of the welding coordinator and in assessing competence, especially when it comes to the practical and technical needs and the actual role and responsibilities and in how they are assessed as being “competent”

-Whilst formal training is essential for such a role it is difficult to understand the required scope of welding coordination as it covers many sub topics of welding technology as a whole and measuring the knowledge and performance of individuals from a knowledge perspective is one thing, ensuring competence is far more difficult, especially when there are vast divisions between the current training provision on offer in the UK.
+Whilst formal training is essential for such a role, it is difficult to understand the required scope of welding coordination as it covers many topics and sub topics of welding technology as a whole.
+Being able to measure the knowledge and performance of individuals from a competence requires specialist technical knowledge and tacit knowledge with the latter being far more difficult to find, especially when there are vast divisions between the current training provision on offer in the UK.

-On one hand, there is the International Institute of Welding’s Educational Training Diplomas (Which many perceive are competence driven but they are actually only knowledge based Diplomas).
+On one hand, there is the International Institute of Welding’s Educational Training Diplomas (Which many perceive are competence driven but they are actually only knowledge-based educational Diplomas).

-The IIW Diploma syllabus, which are quoted in some standards such as ISO 3834 are recommended as if you review the specific requirements your company needs to meet this type of training is not mandatory, as far as I am aware they are quoted in many standards with a “should” rather than mandatory with a “shall”.
-This fact is at least true for many Fabricators in normal structural steel work but some industry such as the Oil and Gas industry may see mandatory requirements for IIW Diplomas which is somewhat in conflict with the above limitations of such Diplomas.
+For many Fabricators in normal structural steel work the IIW training is difficult to justify in relation to technical need as well as time and costs.
+However, some industry sectors such as the Oil and Gas industry may see mandatory requirements for IIW Diplomas which is somewhat in conflict with the above limitations of such Diplomas.
 Furthermore, some “Execution Classes” in EN1090 may also lean on IIW qualifications as they can be specified within the requirements of such codes and standards for more demanding applications that perhaps involve fatigue or brittle fracture risks.

-The IIW scheme has been around for many years and was adopted from the European Welding Federation Scheme and is operated by various national Welding Bodies across the EU and beyond and we (as Weld-Class-Solutions Ltd) is an independent Authorised Training Body for the International Welding Specialist level IIW Diploma, other training focused on competence outcomes may prove more attractive.
+The IIW scheme has been around for many years and was adopted from the European Welding Federation Scheme and is operated by various national Welding Bodies across the EU and beyond and whilst Weld-Class-Solutions Ltd) is an independent Authorised Training Body for the International Welding Specialist level IIW Diploma, other training focused on competence outcomes may prove more attractive.